Old Guard (France)

-The Old Guard (Vieille garde) was a formation of the French Imperial Army's Imperial Guard.
+The Old Guard (Vieille garde) was a formation of the French Army's Imperial Guard.
 Consisting exclusively of veteran troops, it was the most prestigious formation in Napoleon's Grande Armée.
 French soldiers often referred to Napoleon's Old Guard as "the Immortals".
+The Napoleonic Imperial Guard is collectively mentioned as the "elite of the elite".

 Famously devoted to the Emperor, who even referred to them as "my children"; the members of his Old Guard were selected based on physical traits, most notably above-average height.
 Their imposing stature was likely impressive to foes and allies alike.
 Awards as well as veterancy were also taken into consideration when selecting troops for the Old Guard.

 Infantry

 1st Regiment of Foot Grenadiers of the Old Guard Wearing their distinctive bearskin caps while fighting in the Six Days Campaign.
 Napoleon's Old Guard was the most celebrated and most feared elite military formation of its day.

 There were four regiments of the Old Guard infantry: 1st and 2nd each of grenadiers and chasseurs.
 Members of the Old Guard benefitted from a number of different privileges, including considerably increased wages from the Imperial Guard.